Cosmian/client/documentation/docs/cli/main_commands.md

 `--output-file [-o] <OUTPUT_FILE>` The encrypted output file path

 `--authentication-data [-a] <AUTHENTICATION_DATA>` Optional authentication data that was supplied during encryption as a hex string

----

-## 1.12 cosmian kms google

-Manage google elements.
-Handle key pairs and identities from Gmail API

-### Usage
-`cosmian kms google <subcommand>`

-### Subcommands

-**`key-pairs`** [[1.12.1]](#1121-cosmian-kms-google-key-pairs)  Insert, get, list, enable, disabled and obliterate key pairs to Gmail API

-**`identities`** [[1.12.2]](#1122-cosmian-kms-google-identities)  Insert, get, list, patch and delete identities from Gmail API

----

-## 1.12.1 cosmian kms google key-pairs

-Insert, get, list, enable, disabled and obliterate key pairs to Gmail API

-### Usage
-`cosmian kms google key-pairs <subcommand>`

-### Subcommands

-**`get`** [[1.12.1.1]](#11211-cosmian-kms-google-key-pairs-get)  Retrieves an existing client-side encryption key pair.

-**`list`** [[1.12.1.2]](#11212-cosmian-kms-google-key-pairs-list)  Lists client-side encryption key pairs for a user.

-**`enable`** [[1.12.1.3]](#11213-cosmian-kms-google-key-pairs-enable)  Turns on a client-side encryption key pair that was turned off.
-The key pair becomes active again for any associated client-side encryption identities.

-**`disable`** [[1.12.1.4]](#11214-cosmian-kms-google-key-pairs-disable)  Turns off a client-side encryption key pair.
-The authenticated user can no longer use the key pair to decrypt incoming CSE message texts or sign outgoing CSE mail.
-To regain access, use the key pairs.enable to turn on the key pair.
-After 30 days, you can permanently delete the key pair by using the key pairs.obliterate method.

-**`obliterate`** [[1.12.1.5]](#11215-cosmian-kms-google-key-pairs-obliterate)  Deletes a client-side encryption key pair permanently and immediately.
-You can only permanently delete key pairs that have been turned off for more than 30 days.
-To turn off a key pair, use the key pairs disable method.
-Gmail can't restore or decrypt any messages that were encrypted by an obliterated key.
-Authenticated users and Google Workspace administrators lose access to reading the encrypted messages.

-**`create`** [[1.12.1.6]](#11216-cosmian-kms-google-key-pairs-create)  Creates and uploads a client-side encryption S/MIME public key certificate chain and private key metadata for a user.

----

-## 1.12.1.1 cosmian kms google key-pairs get

-Retrieves an existing client-side encryption key pair.

-### Usage
-`cosmian kms google key-pairs get [options] <KEY_PAIRS_ID>
-`
-### Arguments
-` <KEY_PAIRS_ID>` The identifier of the key pair to retrieve

-`--user-id [-u] <USER_ID>` The requester's primary email address

----

-## 1.12.1.2 cosmian kms google key-pairs list

-Lists client-side encryption key pairs for a user.

-### Usage
-`cosmian kms google key-pairs list [options] <USER_ID>
-`
-### Arguments
-` <USER_ID>` The requester's primary email address

----

-## 1.12.1.3 cosmian kms google key-pairs enable

-Turns on a client-side encryption key pair that was turned off.
-The key pair becomes active again for any associated client-side encryption identities.

-### Usage
-`cosmian kms google key-pairs enable [options] <KEY_PAIRS_ID>
-`
-### Arguments
-` <KEY_PAIRS_ID>` The identifier of the key pair to enable

-`--user-id [-u] <USER_ID>` The requester's primary email address

----

-## 1.12.1.4 cosmian kms google key-pairs disable

-Turns off a client-side encryption key pair.
-The authenticated user can no longer use the key pair to decrypt incoming CSE message texts or sign outgoing CSE mail.
-To regain access, use the key pairs.enable to turn on the key pair.
-After 30 days, you can permanently delete the key pair by using the key pairs.obliterate method.

-### Usage
-`cosmian kms google key-pairs disable [options] <KEY_PAIRS_ID>
-`
-### Arguments
-` <KEY_PAIRS_ID>` The identifier of the key pair to disable

-`--user-id [-u] <USER_ID>` The requester's primary email address

----

-## 1.12.1.5 cosmian kms google key-pairs obliterate

-Deletes a client-side encryption key pair permanently and immediately.
-You can only permanently delete key pairs that have been turned off for more than 30 days.
-To turn off a key pair, use the key pairs disable method.
-Gmail can't restore or decrypt any messages that were encrypted by an obliterated key.
-Authenticated users and Google Workspace administrators lose access to reading the encrypted messages.

-### Usage
-`cosmian kms google key-pairs obliterate [options] <KEY_PAIRS_ID>
-`
-### Arguments
-` <KEY_PAIRS_ID>` The identifier of the key pair to obliterate

-`--user-id [-u] <USER_ID>` The requester's primary email address

----

-## 1.12.1.6 cosmian kms google key-pairs create

-Creates and uploads a client-side encryption S/MIME public key certificate chain and private key metadata for a user.

-### Usage
-`cosmian kms google key-pairs create [options] <USER_ID>
-`
-### Arguments
-` <USER_ID>` The requester's primary email address

-`--cse-key-id [-w] <CSE_KEY_ID>` CSE key ID to wrap exported user private key

-`--issuer-private-key-id [-i] <ISSUER_PRIVATE_KEY_ID>` The issuer private key id

-`--subject-name [-s] <SUBJECT_NAME>` When certifying a public key, or generating a keypair, the subject name to use.

-`--rsa-private-key-id [-k] <RSA_PRIVATE_KEY_ID>` The existing private key id of an existing RSA keypair to use (optional - if no ID is provided, a RSA keypair will be created)

-`--sensitive <SENSITIVE>` Sensitive: if set, the key will not be exportable

-Possible values:  `"true", "false"` [default: `"false"`]

-`--dry-run <DRY_RUN>` Dry run mode.
-If set, the action will not be executed

-Possible values:  `"true", "false"` [default: `"false"`]

----

-## 1.12.2 cosmian kms google identities

-Insert, get, list, patch and delete identities from Gmail API

-### Usage
-`cosmian kms google identities <subcommand>`

-### Subcommands

-**`get`** [[1.12.2.1]](#11221-cosmian-kms-google-identities-get)  Retrieves a client-side encryption identity configuration.

-**`list`** [[1.12.2.2]](#11222-cosmian-kms-google-identities-list)  Lists the client-side encrypted identities for an authenticated user.

-**`insert`** [[1.12.2.3]](#11223-cosmian-kms-google-identities-insert)  Creates and configures a client-side encryption identity that's authorized to send mail from the user account.
-Google publishes the S/MIME certificate to a shared domain-wide directory so that people within a Google Workspace organization can encrypt and send mail to the identity.

-**`delete`** [[1.12.2.4]](#11224-cosmian-kms-google-identities-delete)  Deletes a client-side encryption identity.
-The authenticated user can no longer use the identity to send encrypted messages.
-You cannot restore the identity after you delete it.
-Instead, use the identities.create method to create another identity with the same configuration.

-**`patch`** [[1.12.2.5]](#11225-cosmian-kms-google-identities-patch)  Associates a different key pair with an existing client-side encryption identity.
-The updated key pair must validate against Google's S/MIME certificate profiles.

----

-## 1.12.2.1 cosmian kms google identities get

-Retrieves a client-side encryption identity configuration.

-### Usage
-`cosmian kms google identities get [options] <USER_ID>
-`
-### Arguments
-` <USER_ID>` The primary email address associated with the client-side encryption identity configuration that's retrieved

----

-## 1.12.2.2 cosmian kms google identities list

-Lists the client-side encrypted identities for an authenticated user.

-### Usage
-`cosmian kms google identities list [options] <USER_ID>
-`
-### Arguments
-` <USER_ID>` The requester's primary email address

----

-## 1.12.2.3 cosmian kms google identities insert

-Creates and configures a client-side encryption identity that's authorized to send mail from the user account.
-Google publishes the S/MIME certificate to a shared domain-wide directory so that people within a Google Workspace organization can encrypt and send mail to the identity.

-### Usage
-`cosmian kms google identities insert [options] <KEY_PAIRS_ID>
-`
-### Arguments
-` <KEY_PAIRS_ID>` The keypair id, associated with a given cert/key.
-You can get the by listing the keypairs associated with the user-id

-`--user-id [-u] <USER_ID>` The primary email address associated with the client-side encryption identity configuration that's retrieved

----

-## 1.12.2.4 cosmian kms google identities delete

-Deletes a client-side encryption identity.
-The authenticated user can no longer use the identity to send encrypted messages.
-You cannot restore the identity after you delete it.
-Instead, use the identities.create method to create another identity with the same configuration.

-### Usage
-`cosmian kms google identities delete [options] <USER_ID>
-`
-### Arguments
-` <USER_ID>` The primary email address associated with the client-side encryption identity configuration that's retrieved

----

-## 1.12.2.5 cosmian kms google identities patch

-Associates a different key pair with an existing client-side encryption identity.
-The updated key pair must validate against Google's S/MIME certificate profiles.

-### Usage
-`cosmian kms google identities patch [options] <KEY_PAIRS_ID>
-`
-### Arguments
-` <KEY_PAIRS_ID>` The key pair id, associated with a given cert/key.
-You can get the by listing the key pairs associated with the user-id

-`--user-id [-u] <USER_ID>` The primary email address associated with the client-side encryption identity configuration that's retrieved